snz20/NERINE/README.md

 # NERINE
 This code is associated with the following manuscript.
 If you use any part of the source code, please cite us:

-Sumaiya Nazeen _et. al._ **NERINE reveals rare variant associations in gene networks across multiple phenotypes and implicates an _SNCA-PRL-LRRK2_ subnetwork in Parkinson’s disease**
+Nazeen, Sumaiya, _et al_. **NERINE reveals rare variant associations in gene networks across multiple phenotypes and implicates an SNCA-PRL-LRRK2 subnetwork in Parkinson's disease**. _bioRxiv_ (2025): 2025-01.

 An abstract on this work was presented at ESHG 2024.
 Preprint is available at https://www.biorxiv.org/content/10.1101/2025.01.07.631688v1